kaustubhk24/blog.kaustubh.codes/_posts/2021-03-06-submit-html-form-to-google-sheet-in-5-steps.md

 ## Setting Up Google Sheet To Submit HTML

-First create <a aria-label="Google Sheet  (opens in a new tab)" href="https://sheets.google.com" target="_blank" rel="noreferrer noopener" class="rank-math-link">Google Sheet </a>, if you don&#8217;t have one.
+First create <a aria-label="Google Sheet  (opens in a new tab)" href="https://sheets.google.com" target="_blank" rel="noreferrer noopener" class="rank-math-link">Google Sheet </a>, if you don't have one.

-Now let&#8217;s link google form to sheet, So that we can submit HTML Form To Google Sheet.
+Now let's link google form to sheet, So that we can submit HTML Form To Google Sheet.

 Click on **Script Editor**, Now it will open editor in next screen,<figure class="wp-block-image size-large">